wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 }
 ```

-And ultimately connect to the store in your parent component to pass down necessary data as props:
+And ultimately connect the `<App />` component to the store to pass down necessary data as props to it's child components:

 ```js
 // src/containers/app.js